nuts-foundation/nuts-consent-cordapp/docs/pages/corda_consent_model.rst

 Attachment lifecycle
 --------------------

 Attachments are immutable but the data they contain is not.
-The underlying model can be updated or even additional consent records can be created for the same *Triple* which can be valid at the same time.
-This problem can be solved by using multiple attachments per *Triple*
+The underlying model can be updated or even additional consent records can be created for the same *DPC* record which can be valid at the same time.
+This problem can be solved by using multiple attachments per *DPC* record.

 .. note::

-    The *Triple* (Custodian, Subject, Actor) is unique but multiple consent records can be active at the same time.
+    A *DPC* record (Custodian, Subject, Actor) is unique but multiple consent records can be active at the same time.
-    For example a patient can allow access the hospital to access the involved care providers list present at a home care organisation.
+    For example a patient can allow the hospital to access the involved care providers list present at a home care organisation.
     At some point in time the patient might be taken into the hospital for some treatment.
 Next to the list of care providers, the patient might want to allow the hospital to access the medical records at the home care organisation, but only temporary.
     An additional consent record will have to be present, which is only valid for a certain time, next to the 'base' consent record.

 Only two actions are possible for consent records: *create* and *update*.
 A deletion is, in essence, just an update where the end date will be set to a certain point in time.
 For auditing reasons the entire history must be kept as well.
 When a consent record gets updated, two new attachments are created for that transaction: the old consent record but now updated with an end date.
-The underlying FHIR model will keeps its ID and version number, and a new consent record with valid from today.
+The underlying FHIR model will keep its ID and version number, and a new consent record valid from today onwards.
 This underlying FHIR model for this new record will have the same ID but with an increased version number.
 The updated record will also point towards the previous attachment so any party can view the history of the record.